 The convergence of other technologies like Microsoft Mesh could merge other games (like Minecraft Earth, for example) with physical reality.
 For this to work, of course, we need a totally different type of augmented reality than today.
 An augmented reality that somehow incorporates all our senses.
 It is no coincidence that scholars call it their own Internet of the senses , and not surprisingly it is also the main theme of the Ericsson report on consumer trends in 2030.
 Of those who want an Internet of the senses, as many as 40% see immersive entertainment as the main driver of this change.
 A change that will see an "explosion of reality" take place.

 Imagine a city center where some buildings are digital and some are physical.
 Imagine also not knowing, nor worrying about which are physical and which are digital, since you cannot tell them apart anyway.

 I personally find it impossible to believe that cities will be like this in just ten years.
-But I've also made wrong predictions in the past :) What if suddenly we see AR / VR and 5G connect with advancements in interfaces Brain-Computer, With the 'optogenetics, With digital twin of our cities to create an uncontrolled combined effect?
+But I've also made wrong predictions in the past :) What if suddenly we see AR / VR and 5G connect with advancements in interfaces Brain-Computer, With l 'optogenetics, With digital twin of our cities to create an uncontrolled combined effect?
 In a decade, or perhaps a decade, many things could happen.

 Of course, artificial intelligence could also play an important role in the future "explosion of reality".
-Already today, AI is widely used for graphic processing and the results are very realistic indeed.
+Already today, AI is widely used for graphics processing and the results are very realistic indeed.
 THE deepfake are a prime example of this and it is becoming possible to build them almost in real time.
 Artificial intelligence may even be better at building digital realities than at imitating, reconstructing, surpassing the human mind.